BEST-EVER BEEF TIPS

-Tender beef cooked in a deliciously rich gravy, served over rice, mashed potatoes or egg noodles – a satisfying, filling meal the whole family will love.
+Tender beef cooked in a deliciously rich brown gravy, served over rice, mashed potatoes or egg noodles – a satisfying, filling meal the whole family will love.
 Simple to make comfort food that’s easy to adapt to your taste!

 Read rave reviews from people who tried this recipe on Pinterest (Photos)!